xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 If a non-member tries to open a members-only category page using a direct link, the store will show a `page not found` error.
 With a members-only product, the store will show an `access denied` error with a link to the 'Contact Us' page so the user can contact the store administrator and request the required membership.
 (Figure 5)
       ![Figure 5]({{site.baseurl}}/attachments/access.png)

-Note that a store administrator can give membership to a registered customer only (Access Level - Customer), but not to an anonymous visitor.
+Note that a store administrator can give membership to registered customers only (Access Level - Customer), but not to anonymous visitors.

 ## Membership-specific Taxes